jayteaftw/conways-game-of-life-in-go/README.md

 }
 ```
 #### Sequential Update
-The sequential update does as it sounds: it iterates over each cell in the grid and updates accordingly.
+The sequential update functions as it sounds: it iterates over each cell in the grid and updates accordingly.
 We will treat this as our baseline.
 ```
 func update() error {
 	for x := 1; x < WIDTH-1; x++ {